 As mentioned earlier, a transcriptionist transcribes medical, legal, or other records from spoken or recorded format to written word.
 Besides having strong skills at the computer keyboard, a transcriptionist should possess an eye towards accuracy and a commitment to deliver a quality written record to each client.

-We all know that transcription is the best way to convert recorded audios into accurate and readable text.
+We all know that transcription is the best way to convert audio to text.
 In audio transcription, transcriptionists usually transcribe interviews, manuscripts, reports, meeting, forums, dictations, script correspondence, articles, speeches, teleconferences, and telephone conversations.
 When transcribing a recording, you are usually paid by the recorded audio minute.
 However, the rates may vary from company to company and depend on the clarity of the recording/audio files.

 Today, there are many tools available for transcribing audio recordings, but they are not error-free.
 It's better to outsource your audio transcriptions to the experts in the transcription industry, as it will save you a lot of time and money.
 A professional transcriptionist transcribes your audio recordings by paying attention to the number of people speaking, the author's intended meaning, the clarity of the recording (background noise), and the clarity of the speaking voices (accents, mumbling, etc.).